Templates

 Templates solve for both of these.

-Beyond saving you users the time it would take to create and arrange all of the boxes for this workspace, Figjam makes it so you don't have to describe it (or at least, not most of it).
-Set a few parameters and add a bit of information in the open chat, and Figma will create it for you based on its logic for this template.
+Beyond saving users the time it would take to create and arrange all of the boxes for this workspace, FigJam makes it so you don't have to describe it (or at least, not most of it).
+Set a few parameters and add a bit of information in the input, and Figma will create it for you based on its logic for this template.

-This blend of parameters, suggested prompts, and open text give templates their power.
+This blend of parameters, suggested prompts, and text inputs gives templates their power.
 Any tool that would require a long and specific prompt to get a predictable outcome would benefit from a template.

-They are very common in ai writing tools like Copy.ai.
-Users can select a template, fill out a few words (instead of writing a 500 word prompt), and the machine will generate a first draft.
+They are very common in AI writing tools like Copy.
+Users can select a template, fill out a few words (instead of writing a 500-word prompt), and the machine will generate a first draft.

 You can imagine other uses.

-- Recipe sites could ask a user to include or exclude specific ingredients (maybe based off weight loss goals or medical needs) along with an open text to describe their meal.
+• Recipe sites could ask a user to include or exclude specific ingredients (maybe based on weight loss goals or medical needs) along with an open text to describe their meal.
 Imagine being able to remix with a photo of food you saw in a restaurant but sculpted to your dietary preferences!